+Secret Committee.
 211. No strangers, or Members, not being of the Committee, shall be admitted at any time to a Secret Committee.

-Secret Committee.
+Names of Members asking questions to be entered in the minutes.
 212. To every question asked of a witness under examination in the proceedings of any Select Committee shall be prefixed in the minutes of the evidence the name of the Member asking such question.